pyiron/executorlib/README.md

 In a given HPC allocation the :code:`pympipool` library addresses these challenges by extending the Executor interface of the standard Python library to support the resource assignment in the HPC context.
 Computing resources can either be assigned on a per function call basis or as a block allocation on a per Executor basis.
-The :code:`pympipool` library is built on top of the `flux-framework <https://flux-framework.org>`_ to enable fine-grained resource assignment.
-In addition `Simple Linux Utility for Resource Management (SLURM) <https://slurm.schedmd.com>`_ is supported as alternative queuing system and for workstation installations :code:`pympipool` can be installed without a job scheduler.
+The :code:`pympipool` library is built on top of the [flux-framework](https://flux-framework.org) to enable fine-grained resource assignment.
+In addition, [Simple Linux Utility for Resource Management (SLURM)](https://slurm.schedmd.com) is supported as alternative queuing system and for workstation installations :code:`pympipool` can be installed without a job scheduler.

 ### pympipool is not ...